 The Universal Media Players is also a classic because it is Java-based.
 Apart from that, there are quite a few plugins that come built-in the platform.
 Additionally, you can also install a few plugins on your own.
 If that is not enough, you can even get extended info on movies from IMDB and integrate the music database from MediaMonkey into it.
 While UMS is not exactly Kodi, it sure has a stream of functionalities of its own.
 If you’re looking for something familiar but still quite different from Kodi – you will find that this is one of the best Kodi alternatives.

 |Price||Free; Pro version available for $25|

 Serviio is a media server that seems to have been modeled after Plex.
-It allows you to stream various media files including music, games, and videos to devices like Bluray players, TV set, games consoles or even mobile phones.
+It allows you to stream various media files, including music, games, and videos to devices like Bluray players, TV sets, games consoles, or even mobile phones.
 Doing all that is possible once Serviio is connected to a home network.
 For one, Serviio is quite on top of the line as far as multi-device compatibility is concerned.
 It even streams media to the Xbox 360.
 It also supports individual device profiles so that it is easier to play the best quality for each device.

 Since Serviio has been built with Java technology, it tends to run well on most of the platforms, including Linux, Mac, and Windows.
 You can choose whether you want to stream video and audio just in Standard Definition or in true High Definition.
 Serviio also allows you to stream content from online resources like live video and audio streams, RSS feeds, or even web pages.
 The platform also supports quite a few plugins.